Official websites use .gov A

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Offsetting regional drought conditions results in another month over month increase in total drought coverage, per the latest edition of the U.S. Drought Monitor.
+A month over month decrease in drought area covering most crops and commodities is noted in July’s first U.S. Drought Monitor.
 (Rod Bain and USDA meteorologist Brad Rippey)